-Miss Gwen Trombley -- Artistic Director for Mini, Junior & Teen Teams, Recreational and Competitive Teacher
+Miss Gwen Trombley - Artistic Director for Teams Spark, Ember and Blaze, Recreational and Competitive Instructor

-Miss Cristin Gapasin — Senior Team Leader, Competitive and Recreational Hip Hop Instructor
+Miss Cristin Gapasin - Instructor for Team Inferno, and Competitive and Recreational Hip Hop.

 Cristin Gapasin started dancing when she was 7 years old.
 Her journey to becoming a professional dance coach was built through a series of overcoming failures, rising above rejections, and accepting imperfections.
-Today, she has been in the dance scene professionally for 13 steadfast years and recreationally pursuing it for 22 years.
+Today, she has been in the dance scene recreationally for 22 years; 13 of those professionally.

 Cristin’s teaching technique is geared towards molding not just dancers, but leaders in the industry.
-Driven by strong faith, strict discipline, and character.
-She is passionate in inspiring people and touching lives -- encouraging those who think they cannot move.
+Driven by strong faith, strict discipline, and character, she is passionate in inspiring people and touching lives.

 Miss Jordan has over thirteen years of dance teaching experience.
-She has taught ballet, tap and jazz to a wide range of ages both recreationally and competitively.
-She has successfully completed the Maritime Conservatory of Performing Arts' two year Dance Teacher Training Program in ballet and stage.
-She is also a certified dance instructor through CDTA in jazz, tap and ballet, has her Associate level BATD stage certification and is an ADAPT qualified instructor.
-During the day, Miss Jordan is a high school teacher where she teaches courses such as Drama 10 and Dance 11.
-The arts have always been a huge part of Miss Jordan's life.
-She was enrolled in her first dance program at the young age of 2 and kept right on twirling.
-Throughout her dance career she has assisted with many high school musical productions, has traveled across Canada and to New York for dance events, has had some of her students accepted into ballet programs at the National Ballet School of Canada and Canada's Royal Winnipeg Ballet, and has prepared dancers for CDTA exams from the lowest grades up to the Advance grade level.
+She has taught ballet, tap and jazz to a wide range of ages, recreationally and competitively.
+She has completed the Maritime Conservatory of Performing Arts' two year Dance Teacher Training Program in ballet and stage.
+She is also a certified dance instructor through CDTA, in jazz, tap and ballet.
+She has her Associate level BATD stage certification, and is an ADAPT qualified instructor!